pedrofds87/it-automation-scripts/README.md

 ## 🛡️ Security Tools
 <a name="security-tools"></a>

-Deployment and management scripts for endpoint security agents including Microsoft Defender, Sophos, Tenable Nessus, Cisco Umbrella, and Fortinet FortiClient.
+Deployment and management scripts for endpoint security agents including Microsoft Defender, Sophos, Tenable Nessus, Cisco Umbrella, and Fortinet FortiClient — for both Windows and macOS, deployed via NinjaOne RMM and Microsoft Intune.

 | Script | Platform | Description |
 |--------|----------|-------------|